ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Introduction to Web Dev.md

 </html>
 ```
 ## 2. Setting the title of the page
-Inside the head tags, we will typein the page title.
+Inside the head tags, we will type in the page title.

 If you run index.html in a browser, you will see that it's title is now "Page Title".
 ```